 demand for the GSP or OSP provided in accordance with the requirements of the Grid Code by the network operators or non-embedded customers taking demand from the national electricity transmission system.
 For multiple GSPs or OSPs: The sum of the forecast maximum demands for the GSPs or OSPs as provided by the network operators or non-embedded customers taking demand from the national electricity transmission system.

 Information Request Notice A notice that will be issued by the ISOP to a relevant party setting out the ISOP’s reasonable requirements for relevant information in accordance with section 172 of the Energy Act 2023.
-This will be prepared in accordance with the ISOP’s published Information Request Statement.
+This will be prepared in accordance with the ISOP’s published information request statement.

-[Information Request Statement A statement prepared and published by the ISOP, in accordance with section 172 of the Energy Act 2023 and condition D2(5) of its ESO Licence and GSP Licence, setting out the process that the ISOP will follow when requesting information from relevant parties by the issue of an Information Request Notice]
+Information Request Statement A statement prepared and published by the ISOP, in accordance with section 172 of the Energy Act 2023 and condition D2.5 of its ESO Licence and GSP Licence, setting out the process that the ISOP will follow when requesting information from relevant parties by the issue of an information request notice

 Infrequent Infeed Loss Risk Until 31st March 2014, this is a loss of power infeed risk